mjbradvica/personal-website-articles/2022/2022-ideas.md

 * What are your engineering values? (make a list, prioritize, use to make decisions)

+* Code is a by-product via your processes, (testing, devops, technical debt, architecture, standards, documentation) "gone in 60 seconds quote, speed is a by-product"

 ## Q4 Articles

 * Alternatives to Blazor